Live! Learn! Thrive with Us!

 All accommodations are suite style.
 A typical suite has two single rooms, two double rooms, a shared bathroom and small common area.
 Some suites are 8 person, with all double rooms.

 Residence Hall Staffing

 All NYIT, Residence Halls are supervised by full-time professionally trained Residential Life staff, Hall Directors, Resident Assistants and Community Development Assistants.
 Each building is staffed by a Hall Director, and a diverse staff of Resident Assistants and Community Development Assistants.

 What's a Hall Director?

-A Hall Director (HD) is a senior level staff member under the supervision of the Associate Director of Housing and Residential Life, who serves to assist in the daily operation and management of one residence hall and is expected to supervise the Resident Assistants and Community Development Assistants within their assigned building/community and assist in some departmental duties as assigned.
+A Hall Director (HD) is a senior level staff member under the supervision of the Associate Director of Residence Life & Off-Campus Housing who serves to assist in the daily operation and management of one residence hall and is expected to supervise the Resident Assistants and Community Development Assistants within their assigned building/community and assist in some departmental duties as assigned.

 What's a Resident Assistant?

-A Resident Assistant (RA) is a paraprofessional staff member of the Office of Housing and Residential Life that reports directly to Hall Director, indirectly to the Associate Director of Housing and Residential Life.
+A Resident Assistant (RA) is a paraprofessional staff member of the Office of Residence Life & Off-Campus Housing that reports directly to Hall Director, indirectly to the Associate Director of Residence Life & Off-Campus Housing.